supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

    ```

 1. Switch back to the **Recover Data Wizard**, and on the **Browse and Recover Files** page, select **Unmount**, and when prompted to confirm, select **Yes**.

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
-    > - Hit the Validate button for the corresponding task.
-    > - If you receive a success message, you can proceed to the next task.
-If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ## You have successfully completed the lab.